sarisabban/RamaNet/README.md

 [PSC Neural Network Weights]()

-But if you want to replicate our work you can use the following command to train the neural network in the dataset:
+You can use the following command to train the neural network on the dataset (whether you use ours or generate your own):

 `python3 Generate.py --train` or `python3 Generate.py -t`

 3. Use the following command to generate a novel protein structure, generate fragments from the Robetta server, download these fragment files, and analyse these fragments:

-`python3 Generate.py USERNAME`
+`python3 Generate.py --fragments USERNAME`

+USERNAME is the username at the Robetta server for fragment generation.

-4. Use the following command to generate a novel protein structure:
+4. Use the following command to only generate a novel protein structure without generating any fragments:

 `python3 Generate.py`

-Make sure you have the **weights** available, either from training or downloaded from step 2, and that it is in the same directory as the Generate.py script, USERNAME is the username at the Robetta server for fragment generation.
+Make sure you have the **weights** available, either from your training or downloaded from step 2 (provided by us), and that it is in the same directory as the Generate.py script.

-This script (computation time ~24 hours) will result in 7 files (if fragments are requested), or a single file (if no fragments are requested):
+This script (computation time ~24 hours) will result in 1 file (if no fragments are requested), or 7 files (if fragments are requested):
 * Topology file, which is basically just the structure of the backbone drawn using a sequence of Valine (**backbone.pdb**)
 * The final designed structure file - *RosettaDesign* (**structure.pdb**)
 * Abinitio input files (**structure.fasta**, **frags.200.3mers**, **frags.200.9mers**, **pre.psipred.ss2**)
 * Fragment quality plot (**plot_frag.pdf**)

 ## References:
 When using these scripts kindly reference the following:
 *

-# Notes
-**This script is still under development.
-This statement will be removed when the script is completed and bench marked.**
-**When/if this project is completed, I will make a video explaining it.**